Code of Conduct

 SNP staff and management are responsible for:

-Providing clear information on editorial policies, peer review, publication fees,
+- Providing clear information on editorial policies, peer review, publication fees, and

 Ethical Oversight and Misconduct Handling